No Cost Workshops

 Investing in Adult SEL training for afterschool staff is a win-win-win situation.
 It enhances the well-being and effectiveness of the adults, fosters a positive and collaborative team culture, and creates a nurturing environment for the youth they serve.
 By prioritizing SEL, afterschool programs can ensure that both staff and students thrive.

 Behavior management systems are structured approaches designed to promote positive behavior and address challenging behaviors in youth settings.
-These systems typically involve a set of rules, procedures, and practices aimed at maintaining order and discipline.
-However, the very foundation of these systems is built on control and compliance, which can overlook the deeper needs and individual differences of students.
+These systems typically include rules, procedures, and reward/punishment mechanisms—such as clip charts, color-coded ladders, or token economies.

 How does it make you feel when you read that?